 Avoid acid forming foods from the nightshade family which can increase painful inflammation.
 Foods such as aubergine, bell peppers, tomatoes and white potatoes.

-Avoid sugar, coffee and all other drinks containing caffeine
+Avoid coffee and all other drinks containing caffeine.

 Consume six different colours of fruits and vegetables everyday.
 See Nature's Colour Codes

-Purchase a powerful 900 watt juicer and start drinking raw juices through out the day.
-The best natural foods to juice are: beetroot, carrot, cucumber, grapefruit, lemon, lettuce, pineapple, sour apple, sour cherry and spinach
+Purchase a powerful (minimum 900 watt) blender and start drinking raw juices through out the day.
+The best natural foods to juice are: beetroot, carrot, cucumber, grapefruit, lemon, lettuce, pineapple, sour apple, sour cherry and spinach.

 Reduce meat intake and consume more oily fish and 1000 mg of krill oil daily.